-The Nova KBM Group has adopted a policy that a fair value of a financial instrument that is traded on a stock market must generally equal its market price.
-The Nova KBM Group's balance sheet value of financial instruments traded on the stock market was €95,000 at the end of 2016.
+Biser Topco Group and Nova KBM Group have adopted a policy that a fair value of an exchange-traded financial instrument must generally equal its market price.
+Nova KBM's balance sheet value of exchange-traded financial instruments was €95,000 at the end of 2016.

-Shares of the company Intereuropa (ticker symbol: IEKG), which Nova KBM holds in its portfolio, were valued at $\in 0$ per share, although their market price quoted on the Ljubljana Stock Exchange stood at $\in 1.18$ per share at the end of 2016.
+Shares of the company Intereuropa (ticker symbol: IEKG), which Nova KBM holds in its portfolio, were valued at €0 per share, although their market price quoted on the Ljubljana Stock Exchange stood at €1.18 per share at the end of 2016.